biodatalab/escape_excel/README.md

 Copy / Paste Values in Excel, after importing, to de-escape back into text.

 Use the provided text file (_test_excel_import.txt_) to test the script.

+Also available on a Galaxy test server at [http://apostl.moffitt.org](http://apostl.moffitt.org).